ldanilek/password-protection/README.md

 Listed are a few constants you can change to trade security for speed.

-* pBits and qBits in keygenerator.py, which will change the length of the RSA keys
+* pBits and qBits in keygenerator.py, which will change the length of the RSA keys.
+Longer keys are more secure and make each step of encryption slower, but the cleartext is divided into chucks of size approximately pBits+qBits, so longer keys means fewer steps of encryption.
 * assurance in keygenerator.py, which will change the probablility that p and q are prime (necessary for RSA to be secure)
 * SALT_LEN in rsa.c will change the length of the password salt
-* MESSAGE_PROGRESS_GROUPS in rsa.c will change the number of asterisks printed while encrypting/decrypting
 * MAX_BITS in lzw.c will change the maximum size of the prefix table, which will affect compression factors

 # Todo